-- Contact or correspond privately with a child or young person on a 1:1 basis unless in exceptional circumstances.
-If it is necessary to communicate directly this should only be in connection with the football activity and must never be sent from a personal device - Use language that is directly (or could be misinterpreted as being) racist, sexist, derogatory, threatening, abusive or sexualised in tone - Send any messages which contain inappropriate, abusive or offensive material or that are open to misinterpretation - Use text or emails for personal conversation, sending pictures, jokes or other items of a personal nature - Respond to emails from children and/or young people other than those directly related to club matters
+00: DON'T: ntact or correspond privately with a child young person on a 1:1 basis unless in ceptional circumstances.
+If it is necessary communicate directly this should only be , , ist never be sent from a personal device , , , , , n C C ntact or correspond privately with a child young person on a 1:1 basis unless in eptional circumstances.
+If it is necessary communicate directly this should only be connection with the football activity and Send any messages which contain inappropriate, abusive or offensive material or that are open to misinterpretation Send any messages which contain inappropriate, abusive or offensive material or that are open to misinterpretation Use text or emails for personal conversation, sending pictures, joint and sending pictures, joint and sending pictures.

+Respond to emails from children

+directly related to club matters

+and/or young people other than those